elephantscale/Cybersecurity-for-AI-systems-book/Part1---/Section1-1---.md

 he became a cybersecurity consultant.
 I follow Cybersecurity figures such as Jeremiah Grossman, the founder of WhiteHat Security, and Grugq, the “most quoted man in infosec".

-For the past three years, I have been running a weekly webinar, "Advances in AI."
+For the past three years, I have been hosting a weekly webinar titled "Advances in AI."
 There, I would review the latest technologies that anyone interested in building AI applications can use.

 I have delivered multiple Cybersecurity training sessions to developers at Fortune 200 companies and government agencies.